-POP Social Enterprise, LLC was established to continue the mission of ParentJobNet by working in partnership with private and public companies to strengthen the day-to-day operations of nonprofits that are serving impoverished families and children.
+POP Social Enterprise was established to continue the mission of ParentJobNet by working in partnership with private and public companies to strengthen the day-to-day operations of nonprofits that are serving impoverished families and children.

 Our mission is in response to a critical need for unrestricted general operating funding otherwise known as "overhead" to support impact-driven nonprofits.
 Experiencing, firsthand, the daunting effects of having little to no general operating funds to sustain and grow the day-to-day operation of ParentJobNet and being forced to lay-off 50+ staff is the catalyst for POP Social Enterprise.

 Many nonprofits share a common funding problem—lack of cash reserves for general operating support.
 Industry funding practices such as not funding full costs, requiring all funds to be spent without provision to save, and operating on reimbursements instead of upfront payments, prevent nonprofits from building reserves, making them ill-equipped to serve the most vulnerable among us.
 Without general operating support, a nonprofit doesn’t have funds for staff, technology, training, rent, or even electricity.
 And, without a strong operating infrastructure, programs that lift families and communities out of poverty simply can’t happen, especially in times of crisis.